Coping with Losing a Pet

 How to explain pet euthanasia to a child

 There are many wonderful reasons to once again share your life with a companion animal, but the decision of when to do so is a very personal one.
 It may be tempting to rush out and fill the void left by your pet’s death by immediately getting another pet.
 In most cases, it’s best to mourn the old pet first, and wait until you’re emotionally ready to open your heart and your home to a new animal.
+You may want to start by volunteering at a shelter or rescue group.
+Spending time caring for pets in need is not only great for the animals, but can help you decide if you’re ready to own a new pet.

 Resources and references